Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Granite stones are known for their heat retention and heat absorption properties.

 Granite is a coarse-grained intrusive igneous rock composed mostly of quartz, alkali feldspar, and plagioclase.
-It forms from magma with a high content of silica and alkali metal oxides that slowly cools and solidifies underground.
+It forms from magma with a high silica and alkali metal oxide content that slowly cools and solidifies underground.

-Available in a wide range of designs, they can also double up as a serving platter.
+Available in various designs, they can also double up as a serving platter.

-These stones are also resistant to scratch, durable, and super easy to clean.
+These stones are also scratch-resistant, durable, and super easy to clean.
 The downside?
 They do not absorb moisture, so you might not get the crunchiest crusts.

 Pros and Cons of Granite Pizza Stones